Gopipo/joeynmt/README.md

         Added optional inclusion of factors in loss calculation in get_loss_for_batch().

         Added optional inclusion of factors in run_batch().

+        Added "option" attribute for easier access in functions.

 build_model()
 Added optional factor vocabulary.